feast-dev/feast/docs/community.md

 ## Community Calls

-We have a user and contributor community call every two weeks (Asia & US friendly).
+We have a user and contributor community call every two weeks (US & EU friendly).

 {% hint style="info" %}
 Please join the above Feast user groups in order to see calendar invites to the community calls